openhive-network/hive/doc/building.md

 The Boost provided in the Ubuntu 14.04 package manager (Boost 1.55) is too old.
 Hive requires Boost 1.58 (as in Ubuntu 16.04) and works with versions up to 1.60 (including).
-So building Hive on Ubuntu 14.04 requires downloading and installing a more recent version of Boost.
+Therefore, building Hive on Ubuntu 14.04 requires downloading and installing a more recent version of Boost.

 According to [this mailing list